scalawithcats/scala-with-cats/src/raw/intro/early-access.md

 Starting from the March 2016 release, here are the major changes to the book:

-- Completed the move from Scalaz to Cats (currently version `0.7.0-SNAPSHOT`).
+- Moved the theoretical chapters from Scalaz to Cats (currently version `0.7.0-SNAPSHOT`).

 - Added sections on the `Reader`, `Writer`, `State`, and `Eval` monads.